How technology is helping provide 'personalised' news feed, content: Dailyhunt's Umang Bedi explains

 How is it different from Facebook model"

-"The first thing is.
-In Facebook or any social network, there is your personalisation, based on there is a social graph, so they know everything about you.
+"The first thing is that in Facebook or any social network, there is your personalisation, based on which there is a social graph, so they know everything about you.
 The content strategy at our end is that you could be even anonymous, you don't need to sign in.
-You can sign in overtime for different use cases but what we do is that we create a content feed that is based on purely unidentifiable personal variables.
-Automatically the machine learns that there are certain hot topics that are coming up.
+You can sign in overtime for different use cases, but what we do is that we create a content feed that is based on purely unidentifiable personal variables.
+Automatically the machine learns that there are certain hot topics that are coming up."

-"Let's say its GST or the demonetisation or the elections in 2019.
-Now every publisher that we aggregate content from may have an alignment, they could be left aligned or right aligned, we are dead centre and neutral.
+"Let's say its the GST or the demonetisation or the elections in 2019.
+Now, every publisher that we aggregate content from may have an alignment, they could be left aligned or right aligned, we are dead centre and neutral.
 We create destination zones wherein if a person has read or seen a particular type of video, we mix it with alternate points of view from another publication," he added.

 On future plans: